sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-07-06-gsoc-25-SafwanSayeed-week05.md

 ## A Blog-style Retrospective

 This week I implemented the Symbol Table and integrated it with the Memory Module to manage variable scopes and dependencies effectively.
-This was a crucial step in preparing for the AST-to-IR compilation logic, ensuring that our program engine can handle variable resolution correctly during the translation process.
+This was a crucial step in preparing for the Abstract Syntax Tree (AST)-to-Intermediate Representation (IR) compilation logic, ensuring that our program engine can handle variable resolution correctly during the translation process.

 ---